usnistgov/BallotDefinition/examples/interoperable_ballot_styles.md

 ## Creating Custom Ballot Definition Overlays

-The file named `bd_to_xfdf.xlsx` can be used to create overlays from custom ballot definition XML files.
-To run the XSLX template with a custom file, a XSLT 3.0 engine is required.
+The file named `bd_to_xfdf.xlst` can be used to create overlays from custom ballot definition XML files.
+To run the XSLT template with a custom file, a XSLT 3.0 engine is required.
 The example below requires the use of:

 - [Java SE 8 (JDK 1.8) or later](https://developers.redhat.com/products/openjdk/overview)
 - [SaxonJ Home Edition 11](https://sourceforge.net/projects/saxon/files/Saxon-HE/11/) or later (frameworks other than Java are supported, but this document assumes the use of the Java version)

 1. Navigate to the `SaxonHE11-4J` folder contained in the ZIP file downloaded from the link above.
-2. In a terminal window or command prompt, execute the following command, where `<template>` is the path to the XSLX file in this repo and `<definition>` is the ballot definition file:
+2. In a terminal window or command prompt, execute the following command, where `<template>` is the path to the XSLT file in this repo and `<definition>` is the ballot definition file:

 ```bash
 java -jar './saxon-he-11.4.jar' -s:<definition> -xsl:<template> -o:<output_file>
 ```

 Limitations:

-- Only ballots using a ballot format with `Orientation = 'landscape'` are currently supported.
+- Only ballots using a ballot format with `Orientation = 'portrait'` are currently supported.
 - Only ballots using a ballot format with `MeasurementUnit = 'pt'` are currently supported.